 Spring Hills in an older course that seems to be one of the favorites amongst the locals.
 It certainly has its quirks and places where local knowledge is of great benefit, but I found it to be a really fun course.
 It’s definitely a “target” course that’s not long, but requires a lot of accuracy and strategy to play it well.

 The course starts with probably one of the wackiest first holes I’ve ever encountered.
 A hillside runs along the right and a creek runs along the left, so a straight drive is required.
 Once you get out to the corner, the dogleg of all doglegs is revealed.
 It turns right and I would guess is more than a 90-degree turn, with a small green perched on top of an upslope.
 Because I don’t drive the ball very far, I was faced with a completely blind approach over the hillside of about 200 yards.
 I hit it pure and perfectly on line, but came up a few yards short of the green.
-I was able to get up and down for par, though, and that started the day off on the right foot.
+I was able to get up and down for par, though, and that started the round off on the right foot.

 There are a few holes with really narrow angles and a lot of the fairways slope severely from one side to the other.
 Plenty of trouble will come into play with a stray tee shot, so you have to be careful at all times (I say “tee shot” and not “drive” because a lot of folks will leave their driver in the bag on many holes here).